react-page/react-page/README.md

 ### Install dependencies

-The ORY Editor is a [monorepo](https://github.com/babel/babel/blob/master/doc/design/monorepo.md) that you initialize with:
+ReactPage is a [monorepo](https://github.com/babel/babel/blob/master/doc/design/monorepo.md) that you initialize with:

 ```bash
 $ npm i